 How to Freeze Taco Meat

-- Portion taco meat out into 1 pound or 1/2 pound servings.
+- Portion the prepared taco meat out into 1 pound or ½ pound servings.

-- Store in the freezer for 3 months.
+- Label the bag and store it in the freezer for 3 months.

-- To Thaw, place in refrigerator night before needed and reheat in microwave safe dish.
+- To Thaw, place in the refrigerator night before needed and reheat in a microwave-safe dish.
 You can also thaw in the microwave, but a slow thaw is better.

 - Pina Colada Smoothie